 - 10.1.1 The timing of applications for Permits and PAAs and the Permit Authority's response will vary according to the proposed activity.
-The minimum times are given in Table 1 below and Promoters should give as much notice as possible to ensure that the coordination process can be facilitated effectively. - 10.1.2 Where the activity is dependent on a Temporary Traffic Regulation Order (TTRO), temporary traffic signal approval, or the suspension of parking regulations, the relevant timescales should be taken into account by the Promoter, and applicants are advised to submit their requests for TTROs and/or temporary traffic signal approval when applying for a PAA. - 10.1.3 The application process will begin at the time of receipt of the application by the Permit Authority.
-The EToN system will provide an auditable record of when an application was received. - 10.1.4 The Permit Scheme sets down the application and response times for dealing with Permit applications and variation applications in Table 1 below. - 10.1.5 In all cases given in Table 1, the time period is measured from the time of receipt of the application by the Permit Authority. - 10.1.6 A "response" means a decision to grant, refuse or request a modification to a Permit application.
-Where there are reasons why the Permit cannot be granted in the terms applied for, the response indicating that a Permit will not be granted in those terms will explain the reasons to the applicant. - 10.1.7 The term "days" in Table 1 below refer to working days as defined in NRSWA and the Regulations.
+The minimum times are given in Table 1 Section 10.7 and Promoters should give as much notice as possible to ensure that the coordination process can be facilitated effectively. - 10.1.2 Where the activity is dependent on a Temporary Traffic Regulation Order (TTRO), temporary traffic signal approval, or the suspension of parking regulations, the relevant timescales should be taken into account by the Promoter, and applicants are advised to submit their requests for TTROs and/or temporary traffic signal approval when applying for a PAA. - 10.1.3 The application process will begin at the time of receipt of the application by the Permit Authority.
+The EToN system will provide an auditable record of when an application was received. - 10.1.4 The Permit Scheme sets down the application and response times for dealing with Permit applications and variation applications in Table 1 below. - 10.1.5 In all cases given in Table 1, the time period is measured from the time of receipt of the application by the Permit Authority. - 10.1.6 A "response" means a decision to grant, refuse or request a Permit Application Modification Request.
+Where there are reasons why the Permit cannot be granted in the terms applied for, the response indicating that a Permit will not be granted in those terms will explain the reasons to the applicant.